 ...teaching the moral and ethical principles of a Free Society and Free Enterprise

-To teach the principles of a Free Society and Free Enterprise beginning with the Founders acknowledgement that men are by nature free and derive their natural rights from God, not government; that the proper role of good government is to protect the inalienable rights to “life, liberty and the pursuit of happiness”, and that Free Enterprise is the right of the people to engage in a free and moral exchange of ideas, goods and services.
+Our Founders recognized that men are by nature free and derive their natural rights from “their Creator,” not government; that the proper role of good government is to protect the inalienable rights to “life, liberty and the pursuit of happiness”; and that Free Enterprise is the right of the people to engage in a free and moral exchange of ideas, goods and services.

-To that end, we endeavor to also help students identify and recognize the unintended consequences that occur when elected officials and citizens base priorities on politics over principles.
+To that end, we endeavor to help students recognize the unintended consequences that occur when elected officials and citizens fail to base priorities on principles over politics.

 Students will be grounded in the Constitution and The Declaration of Independence with emphasis placed on the civic duty of every citizen toward the obligation of “eternal vigilance” and what that means.